-The coronavirus outbreak is forcing many businesses to rethink how they accept payments.
-Merchants and customers are shifting to digital payment methods to avoid the risk of infection from handling cash and paper checks.
+The coronavirus outbreak forced many businesses to rethink how they accepted payments.
+Merchants and customers shifted to digital payment methods to avoid the risk of infection from handling cash and paper checks.
 It's no longer business as usual.
 Now is the time to start making changes to avoid any lasting impact on your revenues.

 Considering that US businesses process more than $12.5 trillion in paper checks alone annually, this disruption may come at a great cost and could represent potential business losses down the road.

 If you're looking for alternatives to paper checks and cash payments right now, here are a few options to protect your business, employees, and customers during this difficult time.

 Alternatives to Paper Checks and Cash